Types of Financial Aid

 Student Eligibility

-Students must meet eligibility requirements for non-degree TAP
+Eligibility requirements for non-degree TAP

-Residency, citizenship, Income verification process (IVP)
+• Residency, citizenship, Income verification process (IVP)

-Must file a FAFSA and TAP Application
+• Must file a FAFSA and TAP Application or DREAM Act application

-Other benefits- any awards specified for tuition only, such as employer tuition
+• Other benefits- any awards specified for tuition only, such as employer tuition reimbursement, tuition specific scholarships, and some VA benefits, will reduce the amount of part-time TAP the student can receive

-Eligibility Requirements not required for non-degree TAP
+Eligibility requirements not required for non-degree TAP

-Student not required to have a high school diploma, equivalent, or passing score
+• Student is not required to have a high school diploma, equivalent, or passing score on an ability to benefit test to be eligible for an award

-program are not required to meet the 15 week requirement to be eligible for a PT TAP
+• Students enrolled as non-matriculated in an approved non-degree workforce credential program are not required to meet the 15 week requirement to be eligible for a part-time TAP award.
+(Matriculated students are not eligible for part-time TAP for non-degree programs)

 TAP Points